 - The 1950 European Convention on Human Rights (ECHR) allows asylum seekers to apply to remain in the UK if removing them from the country would result in a breach of their rights.
 The ECHR has a number of Articles of protected rights, however, most human rights claims are based on Article 3 (prohibition of torture and inhumane or degrading treatment) (Read more).

 - European Union Asylum Qualification Directive adopted by all EU members, it is intended to ensure a common criteria for identifying refugees is applied.
 (Read more).

 Refugee Status Granted

 If you get refugee status on the grounds of the 1951 Geneva Convention, it lasts for five years.
 If the circumstances in the country of origin have changed, the UK Border Agency can review your refugee status.
-If after five years it is still unsafe for the refugee to return to their own country they will be able to apply for legal status known as ‘Indefinite Leave to Remain in the UK'.
+If after five years it is still unsafe for the refugee to return to their own country they will be able to apply for a legal status known as ‘Indefinite Leave to Remain in the UK’.

 Once an asylum-seeker is granted refugee status in the UK, they have the right to work, reunite with their spouse and children under 18, and claim benefits.
-However, a child under the age of 18, recognised as a refugee, does not the have the same right to be joined by their parents or siblings.
+However, a child under the age of 18, recognised as a refugee, does not have the same right to be joined by their parents or siblings.

 Get In Touch